Konnor-Filip/Learn2Surf/CourseGoalsAndLearningObjectives/ProjectMethod.md

   * Identify why recording passwords reduces their effectiveness.
   * Identify why password reuse can create problems.
   * Identify why password sharing can be dangerous.
+* Assignment
+  * In an exercise, demonstrate how quickly an acquaintance is able to access and cause problems with easily found/shared/reused passwords.